vernemq/vernemq/README.md

 ## Webhooks

 All webhooks are called with method `POST`.
-In general all hooks need to be answered with the HTTP code `200` to be considered successful, although in practice, this only has a semantic meaning for the authentication hooks.
+All hooks need to be answered with the HTTP code `200` to be considered successful.
 Any hook called that does not return the `200` code will be logged as an error as will any hook with an unparseable payload.

 All hooks are called with the header `vernemq-hook` which contains the name of the hook in question.